 Our algorithm was implemented in CUDA on relatively modest hardware; An Intel®CoreTM2 Duo CPU P8400 @ 2.26GHz processor with an NVidia GeForce 9800 GTS graphics card.
 We were able to maintain 60fps frame rate up to 40k triangle model with balanced settings (quality vs. performance) in the graphic card.
-This performance will of course be much better on the current generation of graphics hardware, and thus able to run in parallel with other rendering tasks and gamerelated computation.
-The visual effects used approximately 2000 fire particles and 500 smoke particles.
+This performance will of course be much better on the current generation of graphics hardware, and thus able to run in parallel with other rendering tasks and game-related computation.
+We used approximately 2000 fire particles and 500 smoke particles to demonstrate the visual effects.